-On the ‘faster’ side of things, it depends on what you mean by fast.
-If you’re looking to shave a 7am and have a thick beard by the time you leave work at 5pm, you’re out of luck.
+In terms of how quickly growing a thicker beard will happen...then...
+If you’re looking to shave at 7am and have a thick beard by the time you leave work at 5pm, you’re out of luck.
 Even if you follow the tips we’re about to lay out to the letter, the process is still likely to take a few months.

-That said, following the tips will get things moving quicker than if you never knew such tips existed.
+That said, following the tips will mean growing a thicker beard will happen quicker than if you never knew such tips existed.

 Beard growth preparation

-For this 'thick beard fast' thing to work there's something really important you need to do:
+For this 'thicker beard' thing to work there's something really important you need to do: